reruns/mario/README.md

 -Scaling sprites makes them appear with awkward borders.
 Some fiddling helps this (as you can see in the live version), but they are still not quite perfect.
 -Goombas don't animate in sync with each other.
 -Sometimes goombas can get stuck inside each other.
 I'm not entirely sure what causes this.
+-Some sounds might not work due to format compatibility, especially in IE. Yes, IE doesn't support Microsoft's own file format.
+Really.

 All of the features to be implemented are the actual features of the game!
-Namely, a score counter, sounds and music, more types of enemies, and 1up mushrooms.
+Namely, a score counter, more types of enemies, and 1up mushrooms.

 And more levels!